Dynatrace/OneAgent-SDK-for-Python/README.md

 # The agent version is a string holding both the OneAgent version and the
 # OneAgent SDK for C/C++ version separated by a '/'.
+# When used with the OneAgent code module for Python, there is no real C/C++ SDK version, so
+# a pseudo version is substituted instead for that part.
+# It will always be higher than the actually bundled SDK version.
 print('Agent version:', oneagent.get_sdk().agent_version_string)
 ```
 <a name="shutdown-crashes"></a>